 This is a lecture-laboratory course that examines the ways in which humans experience the world around them through the sensory systems of vision, hearing, touch, smell, and taste.
-The course will emphasize cognitive and biological perspectives and includes topics such as color vision; depth, size, and object perception; sound localization; speech perception; development; sensory and perceptual disorders; and non-human animal sensory systems.
+The course will emphasize cognitive and biological perspectives and includes topics such as color vision; depth, size, and object perception; sound localization; speech perception; and multisensory integration.
 Counts toward the neuroscience major (behavioral track).
 Prerequisite: PSYC 101WL or 101NL; if taken for laboratory credit, PSYC 205.